hit9/toml.py/Readme.md

 ... """)
 {'x': {'y': {'z': {'a': 'somestr'}}}}
 ```
-6. For flaot, there must be at least one number on each side of the decimal point.
+6. For float, there must be at least one number on each side of the decimal point.
 ```
 .5  # bad
 ```